joaoipiraja/NoiseCancellingAlgoriithm/README.md

 - `nlms_filter.c`: This file contains the main implementation of the NLMS filter with low-pass.
 It defines the necessary functions and performs the filtering operation.

 ### Usage
-To use the NLMS filter with low-pass, follow these steps:
+To use , follow these steps:

 - Clone the repository or download the nlms_filter.c file.
 - Compile the code using a C compiler.
 For example, you can use the following command with GCC: